MoranaApps/jacoco-report/DEVELOPER.md

 ## Run Unit Test

 Unit tests are written using Pytest framework.
-To run alle the tests, use the following command:
+To run all the tests, use the following command:

 ```shell
 pytest tests/